KARIMELAISSAOUY/WebStack_Final_Project/README.md

 - **CSS3**: The latest in styling techniques for beautiful designs.
 - **Bootstrap**: A popular CSS framework for responsive and mobile-first design.
 - **Font Awesome**: A vast collection of icons to enhance user experience.
-- **Lb.js**: Lightweight JavaScript library for scroll-based animations.
+- **JSlibraries**: Lightweight JavaScript library for scroll-based animations.

 ## Ferrari Landing Page